 The Australian Health Promotion Association also offers the annual Ray James Memorial Award which honours excellence and innovation in health promotion research published in the Health Promotion Journal of Australia.
 See more information including past recipients.

 The Australian Health Promotion Association presents the annual Professor Chris Rissel Reviewer Award which honours recognise the contribution reviewers (peer review by invitation) make to the Health Promotion Journal of Australia.
 See more information including past recipients.

 Glen Paley Memorial Award

-The Glen Paley Memorial Award has been established to recognise individual achievement within the Australian Health Promotion Association (AHPA®), contributing to its mission of “Leadership in Health Promotion”.
+The Glen Paley Memorial Award has been established to recognise individual achievement within the Australian Health Promotion Association (AHPA®), contributing to its mission of “A healthy equitable Australia”.
 The Award provides an opportunity to recognise the valuable contribution and commitment of our Board and Branch Committee members, to the operation of the Association and its membership.
 Click here for more information and to apply.

 - Melinda Edmunds (2016)